message/iata/AR.md

 - nationals and residents of Bolivia, Brazil, Chile, Paraguay and Uruguay, if in the past 14 days they have only been in Brazil, Bolivia, Chile, Paraguay or Uruguay;
 - passengers with a visa issued by Argentina (excluding tourist visas);
 - spouses, partners with registered partnership, parents, sisters, brothers or children of nationals of Argentina.
 They must:
-- present proof confirming the relationship (birth, marriage or cohabitation certificate, duly apostilled or legalized); and
+- present proof confirming the relationship (birth, marriage or cohabitation certificate, apostilled or legalized); and
 - present a copy of the national ID card of the national of Argentina; and
 - be nationals of Andorra, Armenia, Australia, Austria, Barbados, Belarus, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, Colombia, Costa Rica, Croatia, Cyprus, Czechia, Denmark, Ecuador, El Salvador, Estonia, Fiji, Finland, France, Georgia, Germany, Greece, Grenada, Guatemala, Guyana, Honduras, Hungary, Iceland, Ireland (Rep.), Israel, Italy, Jamaica, Japan, Kazakhstan, Korea (Rep.), Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Monaco, Mongolia, Montenegro, Netherlands, New Zealand, Nicaragua, North Macedonia (Rep.), Norway, Panama, Paraguay, Peru, Poland, Portugal, Qatar, Romania, Russian Fed., San Marino, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Suriname, Sweden, Switzerland, Thailand, Trinidad and Tobago, Turkey, USA, Ukraine, United Arab Emirates, Uruguay, Vatican City (Holy See) or Venezuela.
 More details can be found at: <a href="https://tinyurl.com/y5uo6mt4">https://tinyurl.com/y5uo6mt4</a>